 My name is Olatunde Spence, I run Akoma Healing H’Arts using creativity to connect, inspire and heal.
-I am a qualified and registered Art Psychotherapist and youth and community development worker based in Manchester
+I am a qualified and registered Art Psychotherapist and EMDR Therapist based in Manchester

 I have lived experience of emotional and psychological distress.